issalig/misc/cpcz80adventures.md

 ```

 The generated code goes from &1200 to &1226, having a size of &27 (39 in decimal) bytes.
-The first instruction at address &1200 is 21 1A 12 that corresponds to LD HL,nn instruction (code &21) and address 121A.
+The first instruction at address &1200 is 21 1A 12 that corresponds to LD HL,nn instruction (code &21) and address 121A (first byte after operation code 1A is least significant one).
 You can check codes at http://map.grauw.nl/resources/z80instr.php

 And to run it call starting address (&1200) from BASIC as we set org &1200 in the asm code.
 ```basic